- Written by Dr.Mehmet Demircioglu

 How should I compare this with other scalp conditions?

-For example, a patient with stable seborrheic dermatitis before a hair transplant may need scalp control and careful aftercare, but the diagnosis does not automatically mean the follicles are being permanently destroyed.
+For example, a patient with stable seborrheic dermatitis before a hair transplant may need scalp control and careful aftercare, but the diagnosis does not always mean the follicles are being permanently destroyed.
 A patient with active lichen planopilaris is a different conversation.

 How should I judge clinic promises in this situation?

-A weak consultation may say that any bald area can simply be filled.
+A rushed consultation may say that any bald area can simply be filled.
 A stronger consultation explains why the skin quality, disease activity, donor safety, and medication history matter.
 It also explains that a technically possible operation may still be strategically unwise.

 Why should density goals be more conservative in scarred scalp?